void-linux/void-packages/Manual.md

 skip files which are not meant to be run or loaded on the host but are to be sent to some target device or emulation.

+- `ignore_elf_files` White space separated list of machine code files in /usr/share directory specified by absolute path, which are expected and allowed.

+- `ignore_elf_dirs` White space separated list of directories in /usr/share directory specified by absolute path, which are expected and allowed to contain machine code files.

 - `nocross` If set, cross compilation won't be allowed and will exit immediately.
 This should be set to a string describing why it fails, or a link to a travis buildlog demonstrating the failure.